 Skills and Responsibilities of a Big Data Developer

 Hire big data architect developers who have extensive knowledge and experience in statistical as well as quantitative analysis.
 Typically, data engineers use various tools, such as Hive to facilitate real-time analysis.
 Hive can help developers parse large-scale data stored in Hadoop HDFS.
 Big data professionals should also be able to analyze data by visualizing it.
 That means they should be well-versed with various visualization tools, such as QlikSense, QlikView, or Tableau.

 A big data developer who understands coding should have extensive knowledge and hands-on skills in at least one coding language.
 Watch out for experts who can code in Scala, Java, R, or Python programming languages.
 Although these computer languages usually feature the same syntax, the logic is the same.
 Thus, a candidate versed in one language can quickly learn another one and adapt to the needs of your business.

 Data expertise entails practical skills in mining, as well as machine learning.
 A talent with mining skills can help your business optimize the processes of data extraction, storage, and processing.
 The most sought-after mining tools that complement expertise include Rapid Miner, KNIME, and Apache Mahout.
-At the same time, machine learning skills and expertise will help you personalize, classify, and recommend systems that drive business growth.
+At the same time, if you build machine learning team with proper skills and expertise it will help you personalize, classify, and recommend systems that drive business growth.